AlexVOiceover/Website2/README.md

 #  My Personal Journey - A Website
-This website reflects a different approach to presenting myself.
-Rather than simply listing out biographies or coding experiences, I wished to delve deeper and share what truly defines me - through the lens of my personal choices and experiences.

-The places where we choose to live and the hobbies we adopt often speak volumes about our personality.
-Keeping this in mind, I've dedicated this website to artfully blend and share a visual walkthrough of the various places I've lived, alongside a curated selection of my pastimes.

-While I have indulged in numerous coding-related hobbies like home assistant projects, drone building, and 3D printer construction, I've chosen to keep those separate.
-I firmly believe in the power of interpersonal communication and would prefer to elaborate on these areas directly - in our future meetings and discussions.

-The website was envisioned to be simple and uncluttered, with a strong emphasis on images and a few thoughtfully chosen words.
-However, along the design journey, a hint of JavaScript found its way in, subtly enhancing the overall visitor experience.

-To showcase some of my technical skills, I also crafted an engaging game, which you can explore here: https://alexvoiceover.github.io/Game3/index.html
+This website is a simple introduction to who I am, beyond just being a student.
+I've always thought that a person is defined best by their choices, especially personal ones.
+So, what could be more personal than the places we choose as our homes and the hobbies we entertain?

+In creating this online space, my idea was to take you on a short journey through some of the places I've lived, and a quick peek at a selection of my hobbies.
+I've intentionally left out the ones more related to coding - like my home assistant projects, drone building, 3D printer assembly, and so on.
+I feel that these are better shared and understood in person, during meetings.

+The idea was to keep things straightforward.
+I initially wanted the site to focus entirely on pictures and short descriptions, without any JavaScript.
+But to be honest, I had to add a bit of JS towards the end.
+You'll find an example of my technical skills in a game I put together, which you can check out here: https://alexvoiceover.github.io/Game3/index.html

 ## Building The Site
-Symbolic and impactful, photos lie at the heart of this website.
-They sketch out the different countries where I've lived, infusing a personal touch and a storytelling approach to the narrative.

-To add a dash of dynamism and interactivity, I've incorporated one of the most common yet effective elements - an Image Carousel.
-The carousel, together with a tastefully designed divider, greatly styles up the visual aesthetics and user engagement on the site.

-I invite you to embark on this short, personal trip through my life, hoping it provides a thorough understanding of the individual behind the student.
+I wanted to share a visual tour of the different countries I've lived in using photographs.
+To make the adventure a little more engaging, I settled on creating an image carousel - a popular structure you've likely come across before.

+And just to style things up a bit, I included a appealing divider.
+But don't worry - the main intent behind it all was to use these elements to narrate my story in a compelling way.

+Enjoy the trip!